Office of the Secretary, Department of Defense (DoD).

 Appendix C to Part 1122—Terms and Conditions for NP Article III, “National Policy Requirements Concerning Live Organisms”

-DoD Components are to use the following standard wording in NP Article III of their general terms and conditions in accordance with provisions of Subpart B of this part:
+A DoD Component must use the following wording for NP Article III of its general terms and conditions in accordance with the provisions of Subpart B of this part.

 a.
 You must protect the rights and welfare of individuals who participate as human subjects in research under this award and comply with the requirements at 32 CFR part 219, DoD Instruction (DoDI) 3216.02, 10 U.S.C.
 980, and when applicable, Food and Drug Administration (FDA) regulations.